 The easiest way to travel from Koh Chang to Bangkok is to take a joint bus and ferry service which takes passengers all the way from the ferry pier in Koh Chang to the centre of Bangkok.
 You can also do the journey independently by taking a ferry to the mainland, a shared taxi into Trat, and from Trat a bus to Bangkok but this will take a lot longer and cost about the same.

-There is currently one joint ferry and bus service a day from Koh Chang to Bangkok which you can book online.
+There are currently 3 joint ferry and bus services a day from Koh Chang to Bangkok available to book online.